ari1337an/tensorify/src/PROJECT_STRUCTURE.md

           - `meta.tsx` - Metadata for the security section (label, ID, group).
           - `index.ts` - Export file for the security module.
         - `teamspaces/` - Teamspaces management module.
-          - `view.tsx` - UI component for the teamspaces section.
+          - `view.tsx` - UI component for the teamspaces section with a paginated table displaying team information including name, admin, and member count.
+Features a modern UI with loading states, error handling, and a responsive design.
-          - `logic.tsx` - Logic and state management for the teamspaces section.
+          - `logic.tsx` - Logic and state management for the teamspaces section using React hooks to manage pagination, loading states, and data fetching from the server.
           - `icon.tsx` - Icon component for the teamspaces section in the sidebar.
           - `meta.tsx` - Metadata for the teamspaces section (label, ID, group).
           - `index.ts` - Export file for the teamspaces module.
+        - `rbac/` - Role Based Access Control module.
+          - `view.tsx` - UI component for managing roles and permissions.
+          - `logic.tsx` - Logic and state management for the RBAC section.
+          - `server.tsx` - Server component for fetching roles data.
+          - `icon.tsx` - Icon component for the RBAC section in the sidebar.
+          - `meta.tsx` - Metadata for the RBAC section (label, ID, group).
+          - `index.ts` - Export file for the RBAC module.
   - `settings/` - Settings pages for managing user and workspace preferences.
     - `layout.tsx` - Layout component for settings pages with sidebar navigation, properly typed with LucideIcon type for icon components.
     - `account/` - Account settings pages.